 It is that time of year again… back to school and college.
-Here are my favorite ways to decorate a dorm on a budget and ways to keep a dorm room organized with clever storage.
+Here are the best – tried and true ideas to decorate a dorm on a budget along with ways to keep the small space organized with these creative dorm room decorating ideas.

-In this post I am going to share the essentials, quick decorating ideas, tips and tricks that I know work and won’t break the budget.
-All of it makes the grade!
-At the end of the post is a link-up to add any dorm decorating ideas.
+In this post I am going to share the dorm room essentials, quick and creative dorm room decorating ideas, tips and tricks that I know work and won’t break the budget when it comes to getting a dorm room or college apartment set up.
+All of these ideas make the grade!

 Pick the Bedding First